RayParkerBassPlayer/slippage/ASSIGNMENT_RULES.md

 **A boat can only be assigned to a slip if the boat fits within the slip's dimensions.**

-- Both length and width must fit
+- By default, both length and width must fit
 - A 20' × 10' boat cannot fit in a 20' × 8' slip (width too small)
 - A 25' × 10' boat cannot fit in a 20' × 10' slip (length too large)

+**Ignore-Length Mode (`--ignore-length`):**
+When this flag is enabled, only the boat width is checked:
+- Boats can be longer than the slip length
+- Width must still fit within the slip's maximum width
+- Length differences are shown in the comment field (e.g., "NOTE: boat is 3' 6\" longer than slip")
+- Useful for marinas where boats can extend beyond slip boundaries

 **Size-Based Protection:**
 If a lower-priority member occupies a small slip that a higher-priority member's larger boat cannot fit into, the lower-priority member keeps that slip.